xav-b/taskbook/build.md

 - [x] IDEA Support git alias (and therefore custom workflows, like hiding)
 - [x] IDEA Support multi line task creation(using quotes `tb t @must +tag "multi line comment"`)
 - [x] FEAT support mutable and persistent state
+- [ ] FEAT `tb goto 3` opens link of 3 (implemented with alias)

 ---

 ## As A Service

+Open-core model.
+Everything works locally, and offline, just fine like I use today.
+But premium gets you:

+- Priority Support (bug fixes and feature requests)
+- Advanced archive search
+- Backup + Sync tasks between machines (using github repositories)
 - Collaborative: family (UI), pro teams
     - Github repositories can have collaborators - team shared boards
     - Have modular storage and use git, so there can be per-repository list of tasks
     - This would need an assignment too.
 Other tight integrations could be to have tasks completions linked to PR/commits
-- Backup + Sync tasks between machines (using github repositories)
-- Github repositories = workspaces
 - Event hooks (integrate with IFTT/Zapier)
 - Analytics
 - Habits, tasks, scheduling, 2 ways sync with google calendar, time boxing
-- Works offline
 - Mobile
-- Support for github, jira (boards are context, status are boards, etc...)
+- Support for backends: github, jira (boards are context, status are boards, etc...)
+  - Github repositories = workspaces

 ---